How to See 8 Popular European Cities from Above | Budget-Friendly Tips and Tricks!

 Guinness was started in 1759 when Arthur Guinness signed a 9,000-year lease for only £45 a year at this very location in St. James’s Gate.
 Guinness has been brewed here ever since!

 The seven floor visitor experience that the Gravity Bar is located in is actually the world’s largest pint glass as well, because of its shape.

 How could I not include my all-time favorite city on this list?
 There is so much to love about Dublin, but I really fell in love with it when I finally got the chance to see the beautiful city from the Guinness Storehouse Gravity Bar.

 Tickets can be purchased online or when you get to the storehouse.
 You do have to buy your tickets for a time slot.
-I’d suggest purchasing them online so you don’t show up and find that you have to wait a while!
+I’d suggest purchasing them online, so you don’t show up and find that you must wait a while!